yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 1. Never look at the laser directly.
 Reflections from the laser can permanently blind you.
 Even reflections off of a wall or material being cut can be incredibly dangerous.
 1. Never leave the operating laser unattended.
 1. Have a fire extinguisher on hand, and be able to kill power to the unit immediately in case of emergency.
+	- Have a properly maintained CO2 fire extinguisher close at hand
+	- Keep a spray bottle of water to hand to supress small flames that may char your material (and which might grow into a major fire)

 During operation the tube also produces non-laser light in other frequencies including ultra-violet which can shine out from the tube in many directions and also reflect off the laser mirrors.